Choco31415/JavaMediawikiBot/README.md

 ## Description

 JavaMediawikiBot (JMB) is a bot designed to interface with MediaWiki (MW).
-It commuicates with MediaWiki through the web API.
+It communicates with MediaWiki through the web API.
 JMB also optionally parses MW pages into its various core components.

 ## Set Up

 To set up JavaMediawikiBot for an IDE, run `./gradlew eclipse` or `./gradlew idea`.

+### Making a Wiki Family

+A wiki family is a group of wikis that a bot can see and edit.
+It also contains information pertinent to the wikis.

+To make a new wiki family, simply run `src/WikiBot/MediawikiData/FamilyGenerator.java'.
+This can be done via your IDE (console required), or through the command line:

+`./gradlew run -Pmain=WikiBot.MediawikiData.FamilyGenerator -q`

-## Making a Bot
+### Making a Bot

 To create a Mediawiki bot, create a Java class.
 It will need to extend either one of these two classes:

 `src/WikiBot/core/BotPanel.java`

 * Extending from this class gives access to a GUI as well as better control over edits to a wiki.
 Please note, you will have to update `core/BotFrame.java` for your bot to run.
-All bot code should be in the required method named `code()`.
+Your bot's main method will also be in `core/BotFrame.java`.
+All bot code should be in the bot class under the required method named `code()`.

 `src/WikiBot/core/GenericBot.java`

 * Extending this class does not give a GUI.
-You will have to create a main method to run code.
+You will have to create a main method to run bot code.

+### Examples

 One example bot is included in the project, and it is called `InterwikiBot.java`.